 You will continue to study Japanese language at advanced level, including spoken and written Japanese and translation from Japanese to English.

-You will also study specialist language sciences courses, along with option courses in either linguistics, Japanese studies, or a combination of the two.
+You will also study specialist language sciences courses, along with honours-level option courses in either linguistics, Japanese studies, or a combination of the two.

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 When you are on campus, you can expect to spend most of your time in the University of Edinburgh's Central Area - in class, in the library, in the lab, or in one of the University’s many social and support spaces.

 The Central Area is located on the edge of Edinburgh's historic Old Town, surrounded by lots of green space.

 Libraries, collections and specialist equipment

 The Main University Library holds academic books, journals and databases, films, newspapers and other media.

 The Library is also the home of the University's Centre for Research Collections which brings together:

 - more than 400,000 rare books